-7. Place the end of the hose connected to the "Tank Vent" on the rear of the machine into one of the grommeted openings on the back of the workstation.
+7. Place the ends of the hoses connected to each "Tank Vent" on the rear of the machine into the grommeted openings on the back of the workstation.
 With the 4" dust collector hose removed from the back of the workstation, reach into the 4" duct and pull several inches of the blue hose into the back of the workstation.